vanja-san/Omega/README.md

 ```
 the first three numbers are the RGB values (you can find them on GIMP, PS, or you can use Google), and the last value correspond to the transparency value (0 means that the div will be completely transparent, on the contrary 1 means that the div won't be transparent).

-- you can also change the value of bakground of the element `.main` which is simply the background of the box (you can see it next to the sixth background).
+- you can also change the value of border of the element `.main` which is simply the border's color of the box.
-- if you want to add a fourth theme, you'll have to create a new folder called `theme04` in the `background` one and fill it with six backgrounds.
+- if you want to add a fourth theme, you'll have to create a new folder called `background_04` in the `background` one and fill it with six backgrounds.
 Plus, add a picture called `avatar_theme04` in the `avatar` folder, otherwise there won't be an avatar and it'll be a bit ugly (in my opinion).
 - after that, create a file called `theme_04.css` and open it in a text editor.
 Open one of the others `.css` file, for instance `theme_01.css`, and copy/paste its code in `theme_04.css`.
 You'll have to change the value of every elements :